-Use wood putty to fill holes left in the lumber.
+After all of your boards are on the wall, use wood putty to fill the nail and screw holes in the lumber according to package instructions.
 Allow the putty to dry, then sand over top of the putty to create a smooth finish.
-Here is the wood filler that we used:
+This is the wood filler that we used.

 Here is a close-up of the hooks that we used:

-Full disclosure: I really wish that we had looked on Amazon first for Wall Hooks.
+*Note – I really wish that we had looked for wall hooks on Amazon first!
 These came from Home Depot and they were WAY more expensive than some of the Amazon options.
-Plus, Amazon has the most amazing selection of the cool, vintage/industrials hooks also.
-Check them out:
+Plus, Amazon has the most amazing selection of the cool, industrial looking hooks also.

 This whole wall system costs us less than $250!
 Not bad, considering all of the great storage we have now!

 And, if you want another great option for your mudroom, instead of board and batten, try this easy DIY faux brick wall!
 I recently added this easy wall treatment to my office wall, and I am absolutely THRILLED with the result!

 Hope you enjoyed this tutorial!
 And don’t be afraid to give this DIY mudroom a go.
 My husband is a novice when it comes to carpentry… so if he can pull this off, you can too!